Why Is My Cat Meowing So Much? Causes and Solutions

 4. Stress, Anxiety, or Environmental Changes

-Moves, new pets, visitors, rearranged furniture, or outdoor animal sightings can all raise anxiety and noise.
+Moves, new pets, visitors, construction noise, or outdoor animal sightings can raise anxiety and noise.
 Watch for hiding, pacing, or accidents outside the box alongside vocalizing.

 • Keep routines predictable; feed and play at consistent times.